-At the elite level, approximately 1 in 5 male soccer players suffer from a groin injury during each season and up to 40% experience an absence from the sport for more than 28 days (Harøy, 2019; Ishøi, 2016).
-Decreased hip adduction strength and a >20% deficit in eccentric strength of the hip adductors has been linked to an increase in risk of groin injury and pain (Harøy, 2019).
+At the elite level, approximately one in five male soccer players suffer from a groin injury during each season and up to 40 percent experience an absence from the sport for more than 28 days (Harøy, 2019; Ishøi, 2016).
+Decreased hip adduction strength and a greater-than 20 percent deficit in eccentric strength of the hip adductors has been linked to an increase in risk of groin injury and pain (Harøy, 2019).
 Proper kicking mechanics utilize the hip adductors (primary groin muscles) in a lengthened state which increases their load under tension and vulnerability to injury.

 The Copenhagen Adductor exercise strengthens the adductors close to their position of vulnerability, is easily recreated by the athlete, and is minimally time-consuming.
 It is recommended to start an adductor training protocol prior to the training season if possible, and for best results should be continued throughout the competitive season.
-An 8-week supervised training program of the Copenhagen Adductor exercise demonstrated a 35.7% increase in hip adduction eccentric strength (Ishøi, 2016).
-Additionally, a 20% increase in hip abduction eccentric strength was shown following this same protocol which is an important component to decrease risk of knee injury in soccer players (Ishøi, 2016).
+An 8-week supervised training program of the Copenhagen Adductor exercise demonstrated a 35.7 percent increase in hip adduction eccentric strength (Ishøi, 2016).
+Additionally, a 20 percent increase in hip abduction eccentric strength was shown following this same protocol, which is an important component to decrease risk of knee injury in soccer players (Ishøi, 2016).
 Most notably, self-reported prevalence and risk of groin problems were reduced when a single adductor exercise with high compliance was completed as part of a preseason program (Harøy, 2019).

 Performing the Copenhagen Adductor Exercise